 In today's world, consumers vote with their online reviews, and consumers respond to high quality.
 Excellence in coffee is a pursuit, not an end, so always focus on quality to help differentiate your coffee shop.
 Use the highest specialty grade coffee and have it fresh roasted on order for your coffee shop.
 This costs more than commodity grade, coffee-off-the-shelf, but is critical to producing the best cup.
 Don't take shortcuts on cheap equipment.
 Featuring pour-over brewing options in addition to traditional brewed coffee is now a necessity.
 Invest in continual training for your staff for quality and consistency.
 High quality will develop unwavering loyalty.

 Trying to look like a Starbucks and act like a Starbucks is not a winning strategy.
-Your own unique brand strategy will drive the development of your culture, ambiance of your cafe, and ultimately customer loyalty.
+Creating your own compelling & unique brand will drive the development of your culture, ambiance of your cafe, and ultimately customer loyalty.
 Effective branding uses all sensory means available to create a lasting impression of your identity in your customer's minds.
 Everything they see, touch, hear, smell and taste has the potential to promote your brand identity.
 Not just mugs, cups, and uniforms, but also counters, walls, windows and chairs.
 Hiring professional graphic design says a lot about you if you make that investment in your success.
 Even a signature hello and goodbye greeting, you train your employees to use to welcome your customers, will build your unique brand.
 Remember, first impressions are truly lasting impressions and you often only have one chance.